Tía Tula was founded as a Spanish Language School in 2003, since then it has been dedicated to the Teaching of Spanish as a foreign language (ELE).

 Tía Tula receives about 600 students each year, but this number is continuously increasing.
 On average the number of students who are at the school at the same time is around 50.
 This number varies with the months, usually oscillating between an average of 30-40 during the months of less attendance (from October to December), and during the months of (May to August) increasing to an attendance between an average of 60-70.

-The school can offer services to the students in the following languages: Spanish, English, French and Bulgarian.
+The school can offer services to the students in the following languages: Spanish, English and French.

 Beyond the lessons, the price of a course includes: